andre-larsson/inpca403/README.md

 transformed_data = inPCA.transform_and_save_to_csv(chunker, "transformed.csv")
 ```

+See example script `scripts/run_inpca.py`.

 ## Creating new chunker classes

-The Chunker has a method `get_chunk(i)` that returns chunk i of the data.
-See example script in folder `scripts`.
+The Chunker has a method `get_chunk(i)` that returns chunk i of the data, `get_chunk_range()` that returns all chunk
+indices and `get_num_chunks()`for getting the number of chunks.

-More Chunker classes for loading other types of data than HDF can be created following the same pattern as HDFChunker,
+Chunker classes for loading other types of data can be created following the same pattern as HDFChunker, inheriting from
-as long as they have a method for getting a chunk of data, returning the total number of chunks, and a method for
-returning all chunk indices (see Chunker class in inpca403/inpca403.py).
+the abstract class Chunker (see inpca403/inpca403.py).